JeffreyRobertLynch/JeffreyRobertLynch/README.md

 - **How LLMs can be evaluated and benchmarked to produce meaningful cross-model metrics.**
 - **How this evaluation pattern generalizes across models, tasks, and industries, independent of the business use case.**

-> Full code and methodology are not publicly available to protect intellectual property.
+> Full code and methodology are not publicly available to protect confidentiality.
 A complete technical demo is fully accessible in the README with structured outputs, batch evaluations, HITL-weighted leaderboards, and inference screenshots.

 ---